abdel-elbel/bouygues_pysms/README.md

 b.login()
 ```
 ### Send "Hello World!"
-**Left quota is checked at sms sending, no need to double check it (_if sent number is not specified SMS is sent to the sender number_)**
+**Left quota is checked at sms sending, no need to double check it (_if the 'send to' number is not specified, the SMS is sent to the sending number_)**
 ```python
 from bouygues_pysms import BouyguesClient